Reactive Attachment Disorder

 Seek care immediately if:

-- Your child tries to harm himself or another person, or he threatens harm.
+- Your child tries to harm himself or herself or another person, or he or she threatens harm.

 Contact your child's healthcare provider if: